GodWindows/godwindows/README.md

 ### Summary

 My name is Godwin KANLINSOU, I'm a backend developper in mobile and web technologies.
 I'm actually improving my knowledges in Spring, Laravel and Flutter .
-I'm actually looking for an apprenticeship for September 2024 at EFREI Paris I'm interested in IT, AI, Social Behaviors, Human Mind and Cinema :smile:
+I'm interested in IT, AI, Social Behaviors, Human Mind and Cinema :smile:

 ### Technologies